Rocky Balboa: Future

 On July 23, 2019, in an interview with Variety, Stallone said that a Rocky direct sequel and prequel are in development.
 Producer Irwin Winkler said "We're very high on it" and those negotiations are underway for Stallone to write and star in the feature.

 Stallone said the plot of the movie would be about Rocky befriending a young fighter, who is an undocumented immigrant.
 "Rocky meets a young, angry person who got stuck in this country when he comes to see his sister.
 He takes him into his life, and unbelievable adventures begin, and they wind up south of the border.
 It's very, very timely."
 Stallone said.

 Stallone also said there are "ongoing discussions" about a Rocky prequel television series, which he hopes will land on a streaming service and the series will likely follow a young Rocky Balboa as professional boxing hopeful.
 Stallone said Winkler is hesitant on making the series saying that "There was some conflict there, yes.
 He felt in his mind that Rocky was primarily a feature film, and he did not see it as being translated for cable, so there was a big bone of contention."

+In November 2023, Winkler confirmed that a fourth film in the Creed series was in active development, with Jordan returning as director.
+Jordan has also expressed interest in Stallone returning for a fourth film, believing there was always space for Rocky to return.
+Stallone similarly expressed interest in reprising his role in the sequel after having been absent in Creed III.